starburstdata/superset-docker/README.md

 ## Configuration options

+- admin user's username and password is controlled by `SUPERSET_ADMIN_USERNAME` and `SUPERSET_ADMIN_PASSWORD` respectively, both default to "admin".
+Set `SUPERSET_ADMIN_USERNAME` to empty to suppress admin user creation.
 - Custom configuration (`superset_config.py`): mount a folder with the configuration file (typically named `superset_config.py`) and set the path to the file in env `SUPERSET_CONFIG_PATH`.